 Editing Locally

-The Gloo Edge docs website is generated by using Hugo along with some custom scripting.
-To render the site locally, you will need to have the proper software in place and a fork of the Gloo Edge GitHub repository cloned locally.
+The Gloo Gateway docs website is generated by using Hugo along with some custom scripting.
+To render the site locally, you will need to have the proper software in place and a fork of the Gloo Gateway GitHub repository cloned locally.
 The following guide will walk you through the basic steps of getting your local system set up properly.
 The guide assumes that you have a basic working knowledge of using Git and Markdown.

 Install prerequisite software